-Assessment Bro eakdown % Continuous Ass 100 End of Semeste 0 Assessment Туре % Contribution Learning Outcomes Historiographical review (2,500 words) 33 1,2,3,4 Historiographical essay (5,000 words) 67 1,2,3,4 Student Workload Description Total Hours Class lectures 24 Independent study 100 Assignment preparation 126 1ECTS ~ 25 hours of work 250 Key Readings Books/Book Chapters/Journal Articles/Online Resources Sorin Antohi, Balazs Trencsenyi, Peter Apor (eds.), Narratives unbound: historical studies in post-communist Eastern Europe (Budapest, 2007) Monika Baar, Historians and nationalism: East-Central Europe in the nineteenth century (Oxford, 2010) Michael Bentley, Modern historiography: an introduction (London, 1999; e-edition 2005) Marc Bloch, The historians craft (Manchester, 1954) Ciaran Brady (ed.), Interpreting Irish history: the debate on historical revisionism (Dublin, 1994) Ernst Breisach, Historiography: ancient, medieval and modern (Chicago, 1994) André Burguière, The Annales School: an intellectual history (London, 2009) John Burrow, A history of histories: epics, chronicles, romances and inquiries from Herodotus and Thucydides to the twentieth century (London, 2007) Bernadette Cunningham, The Annals of the Four Masters (Dublin, 2010) Bernadette Cunningham, The world of Geoffrey Keating: history myth and religion (Dublin, 2000) James Donnelly, 'The Great Famine and its interpreters, old and new' in Tom Hayden (ed.), Irish hunger: personal reflections on the legacy of the famine (Dublin, John Gibney, The shadow of a year: the 1641 Rebellion in Irish history and memory John Gibney, The shadow of a year: the 1641 Rebellion in Irish history and memory (Madison, Wisconsin, 2013) Evi Gkotzaridis, Trials of Irish history: genesis and evolution of a re-appraisal 1938- 2000 (London, 2006) Georg G. Iggers, Q. Edward Wang, Supriya Mukherjee (eds.), A global history of modern historiography (2 nd ed.
-London, 2016) James Kelly, Sir Richard Musgrave: Ultra-Protestant ideologue (Dublin, 2009) Joep Leerssen, Mere Irish and fior Ghael: studies in the idea of Irish Nationality, its development and literary expression prior to the nineteenth century (Amsterdam, 1986, Cork, 1996) Patrick Maume, Life that is exile: Daniel Corkery and the search for Irish Ireland (Belfast, 1993) Clare O'Halloran, Golden ages and barbarous nations: Antiquarian debate and cultural politics in Ireland (Cork, 2004)
+Assessment Br % Continuous As 100 End of Semeste 0 Assessment Туре % Contribution Learning Outcomes Historiographical review (2,500 words) 33 1,2,3,4 Historiographical essay (5,000 words) 67 1,2,3,4 Student Workload Description Total Hours Class lectures 24 Independent study 100 Assignment preparation 126 1ECTS ~ 25 hours of work 250 Key Readings Books/Book Chapters/Journal Articles/Online Resources Sorin Antohi, Balazs Trencsenyi, Peter Apor (eds.), Narratives unbound: historical studies in post-communist Eastern Europe (Budapest, 2007) Monika Baar, Historians and nationalism: East-Central Europe in the nineteenth century (Oxford, 2010) Michael Bentley, Modern historiography: an introduction (London, 1999; e-edition 2005) Marc Bloch, The historians craft (Manchester, 1954) Ciaran Brady (ed.), Interpreting Irish history: the debate on historical revisionism (Dublin, 1994) Ernst Breisach, Historiography: ancient, medieval and modern (Chicago, 1994) André Burguière, The Annales School: an intellectual history (London, 2009) John Burrow, A history of histories: epics, chronicles, romances and inquiries from Herodotus and Thucydides to the twentieth century (London, 2007) Bernadette Cunningham, The Annals of the Four Masters (Dublin, 2010) Bernadette Cunningham, The world of Geoffrey Keating: history myth and religion (Dublin, 2000) James Donnelly, 'The Great Famine and its interpreters, old and new' in Tom Hayden (ed.), Irish hunger: personal reflections on the legacy of the famine (Dublin, 1997) John Gibney, The shadow of a year: the 1641 Rebellion in Irish history and memory (Madison, Wisconsin, 2013) Evi Gkotzaridis, Trials of Irish history: genesis and evolution of a re-appraisal 1938-2000 (London, 2006) Georg G. Iggers, Q. Edward Wang, Supriya Mukherjee (eds.), A global history of modern historiography (2 nd ed.
+London, 2016) James Kelly, Sir Richard Musgrave: Ultra-Protestant ideologue (Dublin, 2009) Joep Leerssen, Mere Irish and fior Ghael: studies in the idea of Irish Nationality, its development and literary expression prior to the nineteenth century (Amsterdam, 1986, Cork, 1996) 1986, Cork, 1996) Patrick Maume, Life that is exile: Daniel Corkery and the search for Irish Ireland (Belfast, 1993) Clare O'Halloran, Golden ages and barbo cultural politics in Ireland (Cork, 2004) arous nations: Antiqu arian debate an

-Indicative Lecture Title Brief Description Content Session 1 (i)The historians of the classical era - the Greeks 36331011 1 (ii)The historians of the classical era - the Romans Session 2 (i) Christian historiography 56331011 2 (ii)Renaissance and Reformation Historiography Session 3 (i) The emergence of a Catholic historiography in Ireland in the early seventeenth century (ii) The emergence of a Protestant historiography in the seventeenth century Session 4 (i) Enlightenment historiography (ii)The professionalization of history Session 5 (i) Searching for consensus: writing Irish History in the eighteenth century (ii) A sectarian vision reaffirmed: the impact of the 1798 Rebellion and its aftermath Session 6 (i) The emergence of a nationalist historiography in Ireland in the mid-19th century (ii) The 'heroic age' of Irish historiography Session 7 (i) Romantic interpretations of European history critics of Enlightenemnt, liberalism and democracy (ii) Neo-Romantic history writing and the crisis of European modernity Session 8 (i) The development of a Catholic historiography in the late nineteenth century. (ii) History in the new state: the early twentiet century In Ireland Session 9 (i) The Annales School (ii) The new cultural history: broad definition of culture Session 10 (i) The emergence and triumph of 'scientific history in Ireland (ii) The 'revisionist debate' in Ireland in the 1980 Session 11 and 1990s (i) Post revisionism?
-A writing history in Iroland today Session 11 (i) Post revisionism?: writing history in Ireland today (ii) Past in the making: memory and the uses of history; postcolonial challenges Other program mme(s) to which module will be delivered in 2017-18 Programme Code Programme Title Coue
+Indicative Lecture Title Brief Description Content Session 1 (i)The historians of the classical era - the Greeks (ii)The historians of the classical era - the Romans Session 2 (i) Christian historiography (ii)Renaissance and Reformation Historiography Session 3 (i) The emergence of a Catholic historiography in Ireland in the early seventeenth century (ii) The emergence of a Protestant historiography ir the seventeenth century Session 4 (i) Enlightenment historiography (ii)The professionalization of history Session 5 (i) Searching for consensus: writing Irish History in the eighteenth century (ii) A sectarian vision reaffirmed: the impact of the 1798 Rebellion and its aftermath Session 6 (i) The emergence of a nationalist historiography ir Ireland in the mid-19th century (ii) The 'heroic age' of Irish historiography Session 7 (i) Romantic interpretations of European history critics of Enlightenemnt, liberalism and democracy (ii) Neo-Romantic history writing and the crisis of European modernity Session 8 (i) The development of a Catholic historiography in the late nineteenth century. (ii) History in the new state: the early twentieth century In Ireland Session 9 (i) The Annales School (ii) The new cultural history: broad definition or culture Session 10 (i) The emergence and triumph of 'scientific history in Ireland (ii) The 'revisionist debate' in Ireland in the 1980s and 1990s Session 11 (i) Post revisionism?: writing history in Ireland today (ii) Past in the making: memory and the uses of history; postcolonial challenges will be delivered in 2017-18 Programme Code Programme Title